 … received her B.S. in Agroecology & Animal Science from the University of British Columbia before beginning a career as a zoological professional.
 She is currently a Zoological Manager at Disney’s Animal Kingdom, working behind the scenes to manage staff and programs involved with the African savanna exhibits.
 Prior to this, Robyn worked at The Maryland Zoo in Baltimore for over 8 years in the management of both African and Arctic species.
 In 2013, she earned her M.A. in Zoology through Miami University’s Global Field Program, highlighted by her participation in the Baja, Mongolia, and Kenya field projects.
 Robyn’ s Master’s research focused on visitor engagement in zoo conservation and scientific educational programs.

 ... realized at a young age that she wanted to help save the world and has been working and studying hard ever since.
-She is the Program Coordinator at the Hawaii Conservation Alliance where she works as a part of a cooperative collaboration of conservation leaders representing more than twenty government, education, and non-profit organizations collectively responsible for managing the biodiversity of Hawaii’s lands and waters.
+She most recently worked as the Program Coordinator at the Hawaii Conservation Alliance (HCA) where she coordinated a cooperative collaboration of conservation leaders representing more than twenty government, education, and non-profit organizations collectively responsible for managing the biodiversity of Hawaii’s lands and waters.
 Her professional and educational background is in informal marine science and environmental education.
 She has worked with many very good people, dolphins, and children of all ages.
 She has earned her associate of arts degree in diversified studies with a certificate of mastery in child development, bachelor of arts degree with honors in liberal studies of environmental education and marine science, as well as her master of arts degree in teaching biological science from the Global Field Program through Miami University.
-She is passionate about climate change communication and education related projects and consistently works to move efforts forward in this field.
+She is passionate about climate change communication and education-related projects and consistently works to move efforts forward in this field.
 Personally, she loves music, art, and literature as they inspire her appreciation of all that is beautiful in the world.
-She has lived across the US, from the Adirondack Mountains in New York to Sacramento, California; but she was born and raised in Moore, Oklahoma and now lives in Hawaii where she has been since the Fall of 2003.
-She currently resides with her husband and two cats in Honolulu where they are joyfully expecting their first child.
+She has lived across the US, from the Adirondack Mountains in New York to Sacramento, California; but she was born and raised in Moore, Oklahoma and now lives in Hawaii.
+She currently resides with her husband, daughter, and two cats on Mt.
+Tantalus in Honolulu.